Home Chicago Car Accident Lawyer Chicago Drunk Driving Accident Lawyer

 If you wish to file a dram shop claim, you only have one year to do so — you could recover up to $95,000 in damages from a successful dram shop claim.

 After a drunk driving accident, the best way to maximize your chances of recovering the appropriate compensation for your injuries is to act quickly and contact a drunk driving accident lawyer who can effectively represent you.
+Our law firm’s experienced Chicago DUI accident lawyers will negotiate with the other driver’s insurance and fight for you in court if necessary.
+No two car accidents are alike, and you shouldn’t go through the claims process alone.

 You never expect to be involved in a drunk driving accident, but if you are, you need a lawyer who knows Illinois car accident law.